 - Ensure your child is well.
 If your child has had a flare of their eczema, asthma, hay fever, or has taken antihistamines in the last five days do not undertake the challenge. - Do not attempt the challenge at home if your child has ever had any breathing problems or faintness/floppiness after having milk.
-Seek medical advice. - Have a supply of antihistamine (Piriton for infants, cetirizine for older children) available in case a reaction occurs. - Pick a day when you will be able to observe your child for at least four hours.
+Seek medical advice. - Have a supply of antihistamine, for example Piriton available in case a reaction occurs. - Pick a day when you will be able to observe your child for at least four hours.